Primespark24/VHDLMIPSSingleCycle/README.md

 ```

 In this area discuss if your predictions matched reality.
 Did you predict correctly?
 What mistakes did you make (if any)?

+The scra was nice to do as it was primarily just adding hex numbers.
+WriteData was very hard to figure out as I couldnt figure out how to compute them.
+So I made predictions based on what I thought could be right or close to the answer.
+The PCSRC was complicated as the extra ns high was tricky to find and actually determine what was wrong.
+I still have problems decideing when 'x' as a value is relevant as I cant seem to wrap my head around it as I like the definitive values more so I tend to only use a 1 or 0.
+I also nailed the INSTR and ZERO were easy enough to sort out as well.

 ```